Friday, 4 September 2020

 Some of the important features of this temple are ....

-The temple is facing east with a mottai gopuram.
-A stucco image of Lord Shiva and Parvati as Rishabaroodar of the top of the entrance mottai gopuram.
+The temple faces east with a mottai gopuram.
+A stucco image of Lord Shiva and Parvati as Rishabaroodar on the top of the entrance mottai gopuram.
 Balipeedam and Rishabam are in front of the mottai gopuram.
-In Koshtam Vinayagar, Arthanareeswarar, Rishabanthikar, Alinganamurti, Dakshinamurthy, Lingothbavar, Brahma and Durgai.
+In the koshtam, Vinayagar, Arthanareeswarar, Rishabanthikar, Alinganamurti, Dakshinamurthy, Lingothbavar, Brahma and Durgai.

-In the outer prakaram sannadhi for Vinayagar, Valli Devasena Subramaniar, Chandran, Suryan, Nalvar, Navagrahas, Shaniswarar, Saptamatrikas, Bhairavar, Chandikeswarar, Anjaneyar ( Next to Brahma),
+In the outer praharam, Vinayagar, Valli Devasena Subramaniar (Arumgar), Chandran, Suryan, Nalvar, Navagrahas, Shaniswarar, Saptamatrikas, Bhairavar, Chandikeswarar, and Anjaneyar (Next to Brahma).

-The 15th Century Arunagirinathar also sung Hymns on Lord Muruga of this temple.
+The 15th-century Arunagirinathar also sang hymns on Lord Muruga of this temple.

 அருவரை யிருகூ றிடவொரு மயில்மேல்